 As long as the ability is written into each simulator, you can test and simulate to your heart's desire.
 The only caveat of these programs is the learning curve associated with each, and each likely has its own degree of difficulty.

-Aside from the benefits of augmenting my physical board arrangements via interactive visual CAD simulation software, I personally enjoy seeing a physical mock-up of my circuits prior to any finished soldering of a design.
+Aside from the benefits of augmenting my physical board arrangements via interactive visual CAD simulation software, I personally enjoy seeing a physical mock-up of my circuits prior to any finished solder mask layer of a design.
 It gives me a real world, real functioning mock-up for me to physically hold and feel.
 This, of course, is my own preference and will highly depend on what my design aims to accomplish, but nothing beats a circuit constructed with my own two hands.

 A program that encompasses features such as Design Verification which allow you to simulate your design under a vast array of variables in order to test for flaws and inconsistencies without ever setting foot in a lab setting.
 A very powerful tool that may save you many headaches (from the plume of blown caps your rock-solid design may run through).
-If you’re looking for a PCB design software with this and other prime features, consider Altium Designer.
+If you’re looking for a rigid-flex PCB design software with this and other prime features, consider Altium Designer®.